 The forms remain a plenty and very different, but could be characterized by few things such as: count of slipfaces, orientation from the wind-direction, how the form seems from plan-view (helicopter view).

 So far in SaharaSafaris, we've recognized 17 types and they are:

-Also known as "Barchan/Barkhan", "Transverse", and "Crescent".
+Also known as "Barchan" (pronounced bar-kan), and "Crescent".
+In some scientific literature it's called misleadingly "Transverse".
 These are the most common of all dunes types on Earth as mentioned in one of the sources.
-They are crescent in shape with their arms called horns.
+They are crescent in shape with their arms called horns or arms.
 Horns always point along the direction of wind where they move.
 Ripples form as usual at their backs where winds blow.
 Between the arms it's always a slipface specially in the middle.

 Barchans form when wind blows in one direction all year long with no change.